-Fails to demonstrate satisfactory documentation of patient encounters during the longitudinal clinical experience in the Clinical Data Collection System (CDCS) and the Electronic Medical Record (EMR), as determined by the informatics director and campus dean.
+- Fails to demonstrate satisfactory documentation of patient encounters during the chronic care clerkship in the Clinical Data Collection System (CDCS) and the intranet (Sharepoint) site, as determined by the informatics director and campus dean. - Fails to complete two projects in a satisfactory manner.